-Because earthquakes can rearrange Earth’s mass, they can speed up, slow down or have no effect on Earth’s rotation.
-For example, figure skaters spinning with their arms in move faster.
+Because earthquakes can rearrange Earth’s mass, they can speed up, slow down, or have no effect on Earth’s rotation.
+For example, figure skaters spinning with their arms to move faster.
 But when they put out their arms, they spin more slowly.

 Because the Earth rotates, it’s more than physics that makes this phenomenon interesting.

 - It’s not only physics but Earth’s rotation affects us biologically.
 For example, our bodies are programmed to sleep based on Earth’s rotation.

 - The Earth is slowing down because the moon’s pull affects its rotation.
 But it’s very negligible with little effect.

 - While half the Earth is in sunlight, the other half is in darkness.
 This is similar to the phases of the moon.